 λ nelson stack logs 69e6ebe3efc6 ===>> logs for stack 69e6ebe3efc6 2018-11-02T21:43:51.461Z: Pulsar workflow about to start 2018-11-02T21:43:51.484Z: Writing policy to vault: namespace=dev unit=hello-world policy=nelson__dev__hello-world--1-0-4--416nm3q6 datacenter=us-west-2 2018-11-02T21:43:51.529Z: Writing Kubernetes auth role 'hello-world--1-0-4--416nm3q6' to Vault...
 2018-11-02T21:43:51.636Z: Instructing us-west-2's scheduler to handle service container 2018-11-02T21:43:52.715Z: =====> Pulsar workflow completed <=====

-In the event there was a problem launching to the scheduler, writing to Vault, or anything else encompassed by the deployment workflow, any errors will show here in the logs.
+In the event there was a problem launching to the scheduler, writing to Vault, or anything else encompassed by the deployment workflow, those errors will be shown here.